Sudden Infant Death Syndrome

 Image courtesy of the Safe to Sleep® campaign, for educational purposes only; Eunice Kennedy Shriver National Institute of Child Health and Human Development, http://www.nichd.nih.gov/sids; Safe to Sleep® is a registered trademark of the U.S. Department of Health and Human Services.

-Also, be sure they are not on a soft mattress and do not sleep with soft objects or loose blankets and pillows.
+Also, be sure they are on a firm, flat crib mattress and do not sleep with soft objects, loose blankets, or pillows.

 Safe sleep guidelines